apache/iotdb/docs/UserGuide/Comparison/TSDB-Comparison.md

 ## Known Time Series Database

-As the time series data becomes more and more important, several open sourced time series databases are intorduced to the world.
+As the time series data becomes more and more important, several open sourced time series databases are introduced to the world.
 However, few of them are developed for IoT or IIoT (Industrial IoT) scenario in particular.